memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 in the default (`/usr/lib/memgraph/query_modules` and `/memgraph/internal_modules/`) directories.
 The `*.so` modules are written using the C API and the `*.py` modules are written using the Python API.
 Each file corresponds to one module.
-Names of these files will be mapped to module names.
+The names of these files will be mapped to module names.
 For example, `hello.so` will be mapped to the `hello` module and a `py_hello.py` script will be mapped to the `py_hello` module.

-If you want to change the directory in which Memgraph searches for transformation modules, just change or extend the `--query-modules-directory` flag in the main configuration file (`/etc/memgraph/memgraph.conf`) or supply it as a command-line parameter (e.g., when using Docker).
+If you want to change the directory in which Memgraph searches for transformation modules, change or extend the `--query-modules-directory` flag in the main configuration file (`/etc/memgraph/memgraph.conf`) or supply it as a command-line parameter (e.g., when using Docker).